-Vessel sinks used to be exclusive designer picks back before the style caught fire in the late 2000's.
-These attention-grabbing lavs are still hugely popular and can be a great option for any homeowner seeking to add some eye candy to their bathroom.
+Vessel sinks used to be exclusive designer picks back before the style caught fire during the late 2000s.
+These attention-grabbing bowls are still hugely popular and can be a great option for any homeowner seeking to add some eye candy to their bathroom.

-By definition, a vessel sink is a basin that sits on top of a vanity countertop, as compared to the traditional "drop-in" under mount sink.
-Glass and ceramic are the most common materials used to make vessel sinks, but there are plenty of exotic finishes such as natural stone, stainless steel, copper, marble and even wood.
+By definition, a vessel sink is a basin that sits on top of a vanity countertop, as compared to the traditional "drop-in" or under-mount sink.
+Glass and ceramic are the most common materials used to make vessel sinks, but there are plenty of elegant finishes such as natural stone, stainless steel, copper, marble, and even wood.

-If you've done any research, you've probably heard mixed reviews about vessel sinks.
-Here are the facts to help you decide if this style is right for you:
+You may have read mixed reviews about vessel sinks, but here are the facts to help you decide if this style is right for you.

-- Style —Probably the biggest plus of a vessel sink is its "wow factor."
-Vessel sinks in the bathroom is a fairly recent trend; it's not something you see in every bathroom.
-A well-chosen design dresses your bathroom like a good piece of jewelry.
+Style: Probably the biggest plus of a vessel sink is its "wow" factor.
+A vessel sink in the bathroom is a fairly recent trend; it's not something you see in every bathroom.
+A well-chosen design finishes dressing your bathroom like a good piece of jewelry does for an outfit.

-- Installation—Vessel sinks are much easier to install than traditional under-mounted sinks.
-All you have to do is cut a small hole (about 1 5/8") in your countertop.
-You can do this yourself and hold on to the extra money you would have otherwise spent paying a contractor.
+Installation: Vessel sinks are much easier to install than traditional under-mounted sinks.
+All you have to do is cut a small hole (about 1 5/8 inch) in your countertop.
+You can do this yourself and save the extra money you would have otherwise spent paying a contractor.

-- Increased Counter Space—Although it's not much, you do gain a bit more space beneath the ridge of the sink where an under mount sink would typically sit.
-This is great when you have a small vanity.
+Increased counter space: Although it's not much, you do gain a bit more space beneath the ridge of the sink where an under-mount sink would typically sit.
+This is great news if you have a small vanity.

-- Plumbing—Because your vessel sink is "on display," you'll probably be extra careful about keeping it pristine, and that means cleaning up hair and other debris before it can clog your drain.
+Plumbing: Because your vessel sink is the focal point of your bathroom, you'll probably be extra careful about keeping it pristine.
+That means cleaning up hair and other debris before it can clog your drain.

-- Height Concerns—A vessel sink can be too high for children and shorter adults if you don't plan appropriately.
-Vessel styles work best when mounted on a vanity that is 31" tall.
-(Standard vanities range from 32" to 36").
-On the other hand, mounting on a standard vanity can be a back-saver for taller individuals!
+Height concerns: A vessel sink can be too high for children and shorter adults if you don't plan appropriately.
+Vessel styles work best when mounted on a vanity that is 31 inches tall.
+(Standard vanities range from 32 inches to 36 inches).
+On the other hand, mounting a vessel sink on a standard vanity can be a back-saver for taller individuals!

-- Stability—Because the mounting area is just a small hole, your vessel lav may not be as stable as an under mount sink, which makes contact with the countertop along its entire rim.
+Stability: Because the mounting area is just a small hole, your vessel basin may not be as stable as an under-mount sink, which makes contact with the countertop along its entire rim.

-- No Overflow Drain—Most glass vessel sinks are not available with overflow drains, which means that water will drain a bit slower when the basin is full.
+No overflow drain: Most glass vessel sinks are not available with overflow drains that traditional sinks have, which means that water will drain a bit slower when the basin is full.
 However, there are porcelain vessel sinks that do come with overflow drains.